 If your company is located in a business park or a dense urban area with other businesses, a shared shuttle program could be a game-changer for your budget.
 This approach involves partnering with one or more nearby companies to share the vehicles and the costs.
 A shared employer shuttle groups employees from different organizations onto the same routes, maximizing vehicle usage and splitting the expense.
 It’s an excellent way for smaller companies to offer a high-value amenity without shouldering the entire financial burden.
 You get all the benefits of a dedicated shuttle while building a sense of community with your business neighbors.

-Final Questions to Ask Before You Sign
+Final Questions to Ask Before You Sign the Contract

 You’ve reviewed the quotes, checked the references, and are close to making a decision.
 Before you sign the contract, it’s time for one last round of questions.
 Getting clear answers on these final details will protect your company and ensure your employee shuttle program runs smoothly from day one.
 Think of this as the final check that confirms you’ve found a true transportation partner.